EmilHvitfeldt/smltar/docs/06_ml_regression.md

 ### Tune the model

-Before we tune the model, we need to set up a set of possible parameter values to try.
+\index{models!tuning}Before we tune the model, we need to set up a set of possible parameter values to try.

 <div class="rmdwarning">
 <p>There is <em>one</em> tunable parameter in this model, the maximum number of tokens included in the model.</p>